 Malevolence 3 seems content to lazily shamble from one death scene to the next.

 What’s particularly shocking with Mena’s sequel is how quietly it abandons some of the original’s better ideas.
 That’s not to say that Malevolence was some brilliant classic.
 But that film at least benefited from a disturbing origin and unnerving imagery.
 Aside from some expository dialogue to remind viewers of Bristol’s kidnapping, Malevolence 3 doesn’t bother delving any further into its killer’s inner workings.
 Bristol does conveniently find and stage a bull skull in a callback to the first film.
-But Mena inexplicably ignores the best elements of the series in place of a repetitive cycle of death scenes.
+But Mena largely ignores the best elements of the series opting instead to focus on a repetitive cycle of death scenes.

 Mena Trades In Atmosphere For Explicit Violence With Less Payoff

 Mena didn’t exactly give a Master’s class in suspense with Malevolence.
 Yet the original film had its share of jolts and unsettling atmospheric moments.
-All of that is tossed out the window.
-Instead Malevolence 3 indulges in some gratuitous nudity and more explicit graphic violence.
-While audiences won’t find anything here that approaches the fun lunacy of recent slashers like Terrifier, there are a few starting death scenes.
-For an extremely low-budget film, Mena gets in some startling throat-slashing bits.
-None of these scenes are remotely scary.
+All of that is tossed out the window here.
+Instead Malevolence 3 indulges in gratuitous nudity and more explicit graphic violence.
+While audiences won’t find anything here that approaches the fun lunacy of recent slashers like Terrifier, there are a few impressive death scenes.
+None of these scenes, however, are remotely scary.
 It’s as though Mena used up all his film-making mojo in the first movie.

 But it’s a story thread that is tangential to the movie’s main action and offers absolutely no payoff.

 Another confusing part of Malevolence 3 is just the pointlessness of the ‘homecoming’ angle.
 Mena does nothing with the premise of Bristol returning to his family home.
-Once the deaths start, Malevolence 3 seems to completely abandon this part of its own story.
+Once the killing start, Malevolence 3 abandons this part of its own story.
 Yes, we meet Bristol’s family and come back to them occasionally over the course of the movie.
 But it’s a story thread that is tangential to the main action and offers absolutely no payoff.

 Weak Performances Will Have You Wishing That Bristol Would Work Faster